trumpetx/MMM-Canvas/README.md

     urlbase: "elearning.university.edu",
     assignMaxLen: 35,
     assignToDisplay: 3,
+    dateFormat: "M/D h:mm A",
+    headerText: "Upcoming Due Dates",
   }
 },
 ```
-3. Get an API key for accessKey in your Canvas account.
+5. Get an API key for accessKey in your Canvas account.
 To do this, login and go to Account -> Profile -> Settings -> Create a new access token.
-4. Input the correct Canvas url in `urlbase`.
+6. Input the correct Canvas url in `urlbase`.
 This should be the same as the url of the dashboard page of canvas.
 DO NOT include a trailing slash (`/`) or `https://www.`.
-5. Fill the courses array with the courses you want to check for assignments from.
+7. Fill the courses array with the courses you want to check for assignments from.
 On each course's homepage the url will be elearning.university.edu/courses/courseId.
 Use courseId.
-6. (Optional) To color code the courses, put in colors in the colors array in the corresponding order with the courses array.
+8. (Optional) To color code the courses, put in colors in the colors array in the corresponding order with the courses array.
 This array accepts all CSS color values [CSS Colors](https://www.w3schools.com/colors/default.asp).
 I reccomend using the color names for clarity.
+  * If you use less colors than the number of courses, the module will cycle through them
-7. (Optional) assignMaxLen will keep assignments from displaying too long, and assignToDisplay changes the number of upcoming assignments to show.
+9. (Optional) assignMaxLen will keep assignments from displaying too long, and assignToDisplay changes the number of upcoming assignments to show.
 ### Preview
 ![Screenshot](screenshot.png)